Camping is available onsite

 You are coming camping with us!
 Here are some tips on what to bring to help you have a comfortable and enjoyable Fractangular experience.

 - Drinking water and a refillable container or bottles, cups, plates, bowls & utensils (CLEAN) to use at food stalls and the bar.

-- Hat, sunscreen, sunglasses.
-A simple first aid kit.
+- A simple first aid kit.
+Add Stingose to it!

 - Warm clothes for the night, rain jacket/umbrella for potential wet weather, appropriate shoes and clothes for all weather conditions - it is Tassie after all.

-- Camping gear, tent & pegs, sleeping bag, tarps and poles for shade.
-TORCH (blackmoon this year!)
+- Camping gear, tent & pegs, sleeping bag, camp mat, pillow, extra woolen blanket, small tarp and poles for shade.
+TORCH!

 - Hammock to hang out in Hammockville amongst the trees beside the Canopy stage.

 - Bring friends & family

 - Bring loads of love, laughter, joy and your dancing shoes.